hubtype/botonic/docs/docs/webchat/webchat-connectivity.md

   },
 }
 ```
 You can use a function if you prefer.
-For example, if you want to display the warning message in various languages:
+For example, if you want to display a warning message depending on the language:

 ```javascript
 export const webchat = {